Chart Color Schemes

 Alkimos - Eglinton features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.8% of all households, including 43.0% couples with children, 22.3% couples without children, and 14.3% single parent families.
-Non-family households account for the remaining 19.2%, with lone person households at 17.8% and group households comprising 1.6%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 80.8% of all households, comprising 43.0% couples with children, 22.3% couples without children, and 14.3% single parent families.
+Non-family households make up the remaining 19.2%, with lone person households at 17.8% and group households comprising 1.6% of the total.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households